American School Health Association

 "ASHA's NACI project aims to improve monitoring of students with asthma and help them manage their asthma appropriately at school."

-Stephen Conley, Ph.D., Executive Director, American School Health Association (Bethesda, MD)
+Stephen Conley, Ph.D., Former Executive Director, American School Health Association (Bethesda, MD)

 The American School Health Association (ASHA) helps school nurses, physical educators, coaches, athletic trainers, school health coordinators, and other school-based personnel from across the United States to create "asthma-friendly" learning environments for students who have asthma.
 ASHA undertook the production, implementation, and evaluation of a series of webinars on asthma management.
 Through these webinars, and a dedicated online Asthma Resource Portal, ASHA worked to increase the number of school-based personnel who could assist students and their families to keep asthma in control.
 The project also aimed to help school-based personnel identify quickly, and respond appropriately to, asthma episodes in schools.